The To-Do List-Less Life

 My mind resented not only my sticky notes, but the idea of productivity itself.
 My body was tired of filling the note every night and spending every day grinding to tick the boxes.
 My spirit loathed the dance between productivity tools and sticky notes.

-And any mention of “getting shit done” made me want to sit down at the bottom of a lake and breathe.
+The “get shit done” mantra made me want to sink to the bottom of a lake and breathe.

 Surely, you could progress without regimented productivity.